 - Brain damage.

-Fatal benzodiazepine overdoses are rare when the substance is being used on its own 6.
-However, certain factors can put users at higher risk of serious consequences during an overdose.
+Fatal benzodiazepine overdoses are rare when a substance is being used on its own.6 However, certain factors can put users at higher risk of serious consequences during an overdose.

-Various factors increase a user’s chances of benzo overdose, including:
+Various factors increase a user’s chances of a benzo overdose, including:

 - Taking large doses of the drug.

 - Taking the drug more frequently than prescribed.